nbicocchi/learn-microservices/slides/Building Microservices with Spring Boot/M04 - Deep Dive Into Spring Boot/L1 - Spring Boot Auto-Configuration.md

 In this lesson, we explained how Spring Boot configures the application context.
 If we're not using Boot, we'd have to perform those steps manually.

-As mentioned, the whole "magic" of Spring Boot is based on the_@ConditionalOn\*_annotations.
+As mentioned, the whole "magic" of Spring Boot is based on the _@ConditionalOn_ annotations.
 It uses them in order to control whether various useful artifacts are present in the project (on the classpath) or not.
 If present, they get used, otherwise their alternatives are used.

-## The_@EnableAutoConfiguration_Annotation (extra)
+## The _@EnableAutoConfiguration_ Annotation (extra)

-As the name suggests,**the_@EnableAutoConfiguration_annotation is used to enable autoconfiguration ina Spring Boot application**which automatically applies autoconfiguration beans if they are found on the classpath.
+As the name suggests,**the _@EnableAutoConfiguration_ annotation is used to enable autoconfiguration ina Spring Boot application** which automatically applies autoconfiguration beans if they are found on the classpath.

 It also allows excluding certain autoconfiguration classes using the_exclude_property.

 Previously we saw that_@SpringBootApplication_also does the same so what is the difference between these two annotations?

-Basically, **_@SpringBootApplication_is a combination of the annotations_@EnableAutoConfiguration_,_@ComponentScan_and_@Configuration_** thus it simplifies development by reducing the number of annotations needed to bootstrap the context.
+Basically, _@SpringBootApplication_ is a combination of the annotations _@EnableAutoConfiguration_ , _@ComponentScan_ and _@Configuration_ thus it simplifies development by reducing the number of annotations needed to bootstrap the context.

-You should only choose and add one of these two annotations to your primary_@Configuration_class.
+You should only choose and add one of these two annotations to your primary _@Configuration_ class.

-## The_spring.factories_File (extra)
+## The _spring.factories_ File (extra)

-When Spring Boot starts up it looks for a file named_spring.factories_on the classpath.
-This file contains, among others,a list of autoconfiguration classes that Spring Boot will try to enable.
+When Spring Boot starts up it looks for a file named _spring.factories_ on the classpath.
+This file contains, among others, a list of autoconfiguration classes that Spring Boot will try to enable.

-Let's look at a snippet of this file from the_spring-boot-autoconfigure_project:
+Let's look at a snippet of this file from the spring-boot-autoconfigure project:

 ```
 # Auto Configure